 - Paper plates (preferably 2 small and two large ones)

 - Glitter, pipe cleaners, pom-poms, sequence etc. to decorate your tree with.

 Let your toddler paint the back of the paper plates.
 This is what mine looked like after they were done.
-I kept their original lines and just finished the unfinished open spaces.
+I kept their Read the rest of this entry

 Oh how I love these bulbs… Buttons, buttons and more buttons!
 This one is more for older kids if you want to do it neatly with a glue gun as the buttons are too heavy for glues that don’t dry as quick but younger kids can probably do something similar with craft glue and something other than buttons.

 - Polystyrene balls (purchased at CNA, PNA and Crazy Store in South Africa)

 - Glue Gun

 - Lots of buttons (Also purchased at Craft stores.
 I bought mine at CNA)